 The thyrsus or 'thyrsos" was a wand or staff of giant fennel (Ferula communis) covered with ivy vines, wound with ribbons and topped with a pine cone.
 It was a standard carried by the followers of Dionysus - his satyrs and maenads - as a symbol of prosperity, fecundity, and general enjoyment.
 According to Euripides, the thyrsi of the maenads dripped with honey and were sometimes thought to conceal a hidden spear.
 It was also a key element in the Bacchic mystery cults.
 The year we got the C and P (our first letterpress), the mother of all fennels sprung up in front of the studio and it positively rocked with birds and bees for months.
 It seemed auspicious.

-Our workshop is in an old garage in South Berkeley.
+Our workshop is in an old 1930's auto repair shop in South Berkeley.
 A tiny little business card from the early part of the last century was discovered after some days of cutting paper and staring absently at the little square pated under a window frame.
 Closer inspection brought showed it advertised the services of an "automotician".
-It is home to our vintage 1914 12x18 Chandler and Price Old Style platen press, a Conrad etching press, a Vandercook 01 proofing press, a scary looking Kutrimmer, and a cabinets of metal typefaces all hiked up on whatever we could find to keep them above the flood line.
+It is home to our Vandercook SP 20, a 1914 12x18 Chandler and Price Old Style platen press, a Conrad etching press, a Vandercook 01 proofing press, a National guillotine paper cutter, a Kutrimmer, and a cabinets of metal typefaces all hiked up on whatever we could find to keep them above the flood line.
 We also have a taste for toys—gocco, toy presses, toy cameras, button machines, as well as old and/or experimental frankencameras.

 Who We Are